Emeka Egbuka

-Emeka Egbuka (born October 18, 2002) is an American football wide receiver for the Ohio State Buckeyes.
+Emeka Egbuka (born October 14, 2002) is an American professional football wide receiver for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, finishing as their career receptions leader prior to being selected by the Buccaneers in the first round of the 2025 NFL draft.

-Early life and high school career
+Early life

-Egbuka grew up in DuPont, Washington and attended Steilacoom High School.
-He was named the Washington Gatorade Player of the Year as a junior after he caught 83 passes for 1,607 yards and 25 touchdowns and compiled 2,240 all-purpose yards with three punt return touchdowns and four rushing touchdowns.
-Egbuka was rated a five-star recruit and committed to play college football at Ohio State over offers from Oklahoma and Washington.
+Egbuka was born in Tacoma, Washington and grew up in Steilacoom, Washington.
+He began playing football at a young age, and initially wanted to play college football for the Oregon Ducks.
+His admiration for the program came from their uniforms and his idolization of late Ducks linebacker Fotu Leiato, a fellow Steliacoom native and childhood mentor of Egbuka.
+He attended Steilacoom High School and was named the Washington Gatorade Player of the Year as a junior after he caught 83 passes for 1,607 yards and 25 touchdowns and compiled 2,240 all-purpose yards with three punt return touchdowns and four rushing touchdowns.
+Egbuka was also a standout baseball athlete, playing center fielder throughout his youth career.
+When he was 8 years old, he won the MLB's Pitch, Hit & Run competition for his age group.
+Egbuka credits baseball as a contributor for his athleticism, and claims it helped him develop into a better wide receiver.
+Egbuka was rated a five-star recruit and committed to play college football at Ohio State.

 College career

-Egbuka joined the Ohio State Buckeyes as an early enrollee in January 2021, forgoing his senior season at Steilacoom which had been moved to the spring due to Covid-19.
+Egbuka joined the Ohio State Buckeyes as an early enrollee in January 2021, forgoing his senior season at Steilacoom which had been moved to the spring due to COVID-19.
 He played in 11 games as a freshman and caught nine passes for 191 yards.
 He also returned 20 kickoffs for 580 yards and was named honorable mention All-Big Ten Conference.
+As a sophomore in 2022, Egbuka recorded over 1,000 receiving yards.
+He set the school's career receptions record during his 2024 senior season with 205.